-It was assumed that some proportion of each patient cohort would have a structural feature, left atrial abnormality (LA ABN) that predisposes the patient to a high risk of stroke(4).
+It was assumed that some proportion of each patient cohort would have (LA ABN that predisposes the patient to a high risk of stroke(4).
 LA ABN is defined as a patient having either a left atrial appendage thrombi, a dense spontaneous echo contrast, or left atrial appendage low flow velocities.
 (6) This feature can be identified by TTE.
 In the baseline strategies, none of these LAABN patients were treated with the OAC even though their high stroke risk means they should have been.
 In the comparator strategy, some of these high risk patients would receive the OAC due to TTE correctly identifying the feature.
-However, not all patients with the feature would receive the OAC, and some patients without LA ABN would receive it due to misdiagnosis.
+However, due to less not all patients with the feature would receive the OAC, and some patients without LA ABN would receive it due to misdiagnosis.
 This is discussed in more detail below.

 Modelling of decision